rit-igm-web/IGME-340-Shared/exercises/dart-01.md

         ```dart
         iAmFinal = "I changed my Mind!";
         ```
 1. __Var vs Dynamic__, `var` and `dynamic` are similar, but the difference is `dynamic` can always change type whereas var, once the data type is set, cannot change.
-Try the following:
+Clear out the above attempt and try the following:

     1. In the main, add this following code:
         ```dart